top of page

 Love Hurts- Wildlife

 Have you ever had to deal with a small child's love for a puppy or kitten?
-The struggle is to keep them from hugging the baby animal so tight that it injures the thing that they love the most.
-After watching friends introduce a tiny adopted puppy to their toddlers, and having to extract Nugget from their arms multiple times throughout the day because they were hugging the poor thing until it whimpered for help, reminded me of multiple recent experiences with fellow wildlife enthusiast photographers.
+The struggle is keeping them from hugging the baby animal so tight that it injures the thing they love most.
+After watching friends introduce a tiny adopted puppy to their toddlers and extracting Nugget from their arms multiple times throughout the day because they were hugging the poor thing until it whimpered for help, it reminded me of multiple recent experiences with fellow wildlife enthusiasts and photographers.

-Frozen in place- this group's guide attempted to herd the photographers into their bus long before the coyote got close enough to be impacted by their presence.
-The photographers would not budge.
-He stopped to consider the safest route around the paparazzi.
+Frozen in place, this group's guide attempted to herd the photographers into their bus long before the coyote got close enough to be impacted by their presence.
+The photographers would not budge, so he stopped to consider the safest route around the paparazzi.

 Can we love something too much?
-Just as in any loving relationship, you can love someone/something to the moon and back- but in order to have a mutual, healthy, lasting relationship, it requires respect, communication, and boundaries along with that love.
+Just as in any loving relationship, you can love someone/something to the moon and back- but to have a mutual, healthy, lasting relationship requires respect, communication, and boundaries along with that love.
 I have been there, I know what it is like to want that fabulous, up close, and personal photographs of wildlife.
 But, the secret to the best shots is that they are of times when nature chooses to give you those intimate opportunities.
-I have been lucky to spend time in several wilderness spots recently- and so have many other people.
-Everyone is a photographer and wants "the shot" to post on social media.
+I have been lucky to spend time in several wilderness spots recently- and so have many others.
+Everyone is a photographer and wants "the shot" to be posted on social media.
 The masses are behaving like nature paparazzi.
 And as a result, we are seeing changes in the topography, flora, fauna, and animal behaviors.
-Just as many movie stars feel pushed to the brink, I imagine that wildlife feels the same.
-Movie stars and wildlife have chosen to flee in most cases when they are stalked.
-However, when animals can't flee, they fight, which has a negative outcome for all.
+Like many movie stars feel pushed to the brink, I imagine that wildlife feels the same.
+Movie stars and wildlife have often chosen to flee when they are stalked.
+However, when animals can't escape, they fight, which negatively impacts all.

 Gotta get the shot!

-f you are new to wildlife photography, or if you are on a trip to an area with wildlife and happen to have your phone, iPad, or camera when wildlife approaches, be respectful and follow the established ethics and practices of many park rangers, biologists, ecologists, and nature photographers.
-Bill McKibben wrote in his 1997 article The Problem with Wildlife Photography, “Without Kodak there’d be no Endangered Species Act.”
+If you are new to wildlife photography, or if you are on a trip to an area with wildlife and happen to have your phone, iPad, or camera when wildlife approaches, be respectful and follow the established ethics and practices of many park rangers, biologists, ecologists, and nature photographers.
+In his 1997 article The Problem with Wildlife Photography, Bill McKibben wrote, “Without Kodak, there’d be no Endangered Species Act.”
 While viewed by many as controversial, McKibben’s point has gained traction over recent years.
-Many Instagram accounts display stories of overenthusiastic shutterbugs who endanger themselves—or worse yet, harm their intended animal subjects—while snapping selfies in the wild or trying to capture a prize-winning close-up (e.g. #Bisonselfie).
+Many Instagram accounts display stories of overenthusiastic shutterbugs who endanger themselves—or worse yet, harm their intended animal subjects—while snapping selfies in the wild or trying to capture a prize-winning close-up (e.g., #Bisonselfie).
 Fueled by the power of powerful modern technology and the rewards of social media networks, the interface between dwindling wildlife faced with an influx of a rapidly growing human population has reached a precarious imbalance.
 More people die from selfies than from shark attacks each year, and the numbers have increased radically since the end of the pandemic.
-When you take risks with wildlife, you not only endanger yourself, the people around you- but unknowingly that shot can also result in the euthanization of the animal(s) involved.
+When you take risks with wildlife, you not only endanger yourself and the people around you- but unknowingly, that shot can also result in the euthanization of the animal(s) involved.
 Most experienced nature photographers have stories of witnessing dangerous human/animal encounters.

 My personal experiences in the last year: